Harika Dronavalli

 Harika Dronavalli (born 12 January 1991) is an Indian chess grandmaster.
 She was part of the gold winning women's team at the 45th Chess Olympiad in 2024.
 She has won three bronze medals in the Women's World Chess Championship, in 2012, 2015 and 2017.
 Harika was honored with the Arjuna Award for the year 2007–08 by the government of India.
 In 2016, she won the FIDE Women's Grand Prix event at Chengdu, China and rose up from world no. 11 to world no. 5 in FIDE women's ranking.
 In 2019, she was awarded the Padma Shri for her contributions towards the field of sports.

 Early life

 Harika Dronavalli was born in a Telugu family to Ramesh and Swarna Dronavalli on 12 January 1991 in Guntur, Andhra Pradesh.
 She attended Sri Venkateswara Bala Kuteer school.
 Her father works as a deputy executive engineer at a Panchayat Raj subdivision in Mangalagiri.
 She started playing chess at a very young age and won a medal in the under-9 national championship.
 She followed it up with a silver medal in the world youth chess championship for under-10 girls.
 She subsequently became a student of coach NVS Ramaraju who refined her game.

 Personal life

 She married Hyderabad-based Karteek Chandra in August 2018.
 She gave birth to her first child on 24 August 2022 after having played at the 2022 Chess Olympiad, where the Indian women won the bronze medal, while in her ninth month of pregnancy.
-Her elder sister, Anusha, married Telugu film director K. S. Ravindra.